multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 If `CheckDuplicates` will be set to true, notifier service will try to connect to a redis instance.
 In this context, redis will be used as a locker service mechanism for deduplication.
-This is usefull in scenarios when multiple observer nodes from same shard are being to send events to the same notifier instance.
+This is useful in scenarios when multiple observer nodes from same shard are used to send events to the same notifier instance.

 The `Redis` section includes the following parameters as described below: